 Do I need Development Approval?

-The types of development that typically require approval are:
+Types of development that typically require approval include:

 Home activity and home-based businesses

-Provided the business activity can be conducted at all times strictly within the criteria above, then no formal approval from council is required, as a home activity does not constitute development within the meaning of the Act.
+Provided the business adheres to the criteria set out above, then no formal approval from council is required, as a home activity does not constitute development within the meaning of the Act.

 As no approval is needed, you do not need to lodge an application with us for assessment.
 Therefore, within the constraints imposed by the criteria listed above, you are entitled to carry on that business enterprise without further reference to us unless other issues are involved with that business, such as health and hygiene matters which may require special attention.